 While the method of the Thundershirt was proven extremely successful in studies and in Veterinarian surveys, there is untapped potential in the therapy.

-For years, pet owners have been using ceramic-infused blankets and gear for their pets to promote blood circulation and increase mobility—but what they also found is that it can also help promote mood relaxation and better behavior in animals.
-The science behind ceramic-infused products is in our technical fabrics—infused throughout each product are 30 lead-free minerals that emit far infrared wavelengths that penetrate down to the deep tissue level to dilate capillaries and increase blood circulation.
+For years, pet owners have been using far-infrared emitting blankets and gear for their pets to promote blood circulation and increase mobility—but what they also found is that it can also help promote mood relaxation and better behavior in animals.
+The science behind far-infrared emitting products is in our technical fabrics—infused throughout each product are 30 lead-free minerals that emit far infrared wavelengths that penetrate down to the deep tissue level to dilate capillaries and increase blood circulation.
 The products have been proven to provide several benefits like pain relief, relaxation, and increased mobility.

-After years of research and testing, Benefab® developed their ceramic-infused canine comfort shirt for animals in a range of sizes to assure the best swaddle for any size dog, and even most cats (XS size).
+After years of research and testing, Benefab® developed their far-infrared emitting Canine Comfort & Care Shirt for animals in a range of sizes to assure the best swaddle for any size dog, and even most cats (XS size).